geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    * - ``HourlyCH4``
      - Boolean to save out hourly diagnostics from GEOS-Chem.
 This output is used in satellite operators via post-processing.
 Default value is ``true``.
    * - ``PLANEFLIGHT``
      - Boolean to save out the planeflight diagnostic in GEOS-Chem.
 This output may be used to compare GEOS-Chem against planeflight data.
-The path to those data must be specified in input.geos.
+The path to those data must be specified in geoschem_config.yml.
 See the `planeflight diagnostic <https://geos-chem.readthedocs.io/en/latest/gcclassic-user-guide/planeflight.html#planeflight-diagnostic>`_ documentation for details.
 Default value is ``false``.
+   * - ``DoObsPack``
+     - Boolean to save out the ObsPack diagnostic in GEOS-Chem.
+This output may be used to compare GEOS-Chem against NOAA ObsPack data.
+The path to those data must be specified in geoschem_config.yml.
+See the `ObsPack diagnostic <https://geos-chem.readthedocs.io/en/stable/gcclassic-user-guide/obspack.html>`_ documentation for details.
+Default value is ``false``.
+A sample python notebook for plotting GEOS-Chem against ObsPack can be found at ``src/notebooks/NOAA_ObsPack_MBL_compare.ipnyb``.
    * - ``GOSAT``
      - Boolean to turn on the GOSAT observation operator in GEOS-Chem.
 This will save out text files comparing GEOS-Chem to observations, but has to be manually incorporated into the IMI.
 Default value is ``false``.
    * - ``TCCON``